-A written report of all ultrasound studies should be maintained in the patient's record.
-For those anatomic regions that have complete or limited ultrasound codes, note the elements that comprise a complete exam.
-The report should contain a description of these elements or the reason that an element could not be visualized.
-If less than the required elements of a complete exam are reported, the limited code for that anatomic should be used once per patient exam session.
-A limited exam of an anatomic region should not be reported for the same exam session as a complete exam of the same region.
+A final, written report of all ultrasound studies should be issued for inclusion in the patient's medical record.
+For those anatomic regions that have "complete" or "limited" ultrasound codes, note the elements that comprise a "complete" exam.
+The report should contain a description of these elements or the reason that an element could not be visualized (eg, obscured by bowel gas, surgically absent).
+If less than the required elements of a "complete" exam are reported (eg, limited number of organs or limited portion of region evaluated), the "limited" code for that anatomic should be used once per patient exam session.
+A "limited" exam of an anatomic region should not be reported for the same exam session as a complete exam of the same region.

-In the case of ultrasound guidance procedures, the written report may be filed as a separate item in the patient's record or it may be included within the report of the procedure for which the guidance is utilized.
+Ultrasound guidance procedures also require permanently recorded images of the site to be localized, as well as a documented description of the localization process, either separately or within the report of the procedure for which the guidance is utilized.